graph-quilt/example-subgraphs/README.md

 # example-subgraphs

-This repository contains example graphql services.
+This repository contains example graphql services that can be registered to graphql-gateway-java.
+To use the examples:

 1. Clone this repo
 2. See README.md for each sub-project.